grandma-collaboration/grandma-cookbook/doc2/FA_Responsibility_10.md

 1. **Monitor Image Uploads**:
    - Ensure telescope teams upload images to SkyPortal or OwnCloud with the correct name and format within 24 hours of observation.
    - Verify that photometric results are provided.
 Seek assistance from the Weekly Coordinator if needed.
+   - Observe for 3 days then STOP GRANDMA on the source if no transients have been found.

 ### Task 4 - Transient